unknoown-hub/FIN-Project/README.md

 # FINd Image Hashing — SDS in Practice 2026

-This repository contains the FINd perceptual image hashing algorithm, an optimised implementation, a comparative evaluation against dHash, and a deployable REST API.
+This repository contains the FINd  image hashing algorithm, an optimised implementation, a comparative evaluation against dHash, and a deployable REST API.

 > This code and data is intended for the OII SDS in Practice course only.
 > The code and data should not be used for any other purposes.
-> **Please note that some images may be offensive.**

 ---